gunjan-shinde/gunjan-shinde/README.md

   A sustainability-focused app designed to help users track and reduce their digital carbon footprint, featuring a real-time carbon calculator, AI-generated eco tips, gamification, and a “What If” simulator.

 - **🤖 SelfDoubt.AI**
-  A conceptual exploration into how AI models might evaluate their own uncertainty, with the aim of building more introspective and adaptive systems.
+  A conceptual exploration into how AI models might evaluate their own uncertainty — toward building more introspective and adaptive systems.

 - **🧬 MetaForgetting.AI**
   Inspired by how human memory evolves, this project investigates how AI models can retain, forget, and relearn information over time to support lifelong learning.